 Keeping Hens Happy in Summer

 If you live in an area that experiences very hot summers, make sure your birds have plenty of shade and a well-ventilated coop.
 Heat can build up very quickly on a summer’s morning, and the poor birds will quickly roast if the coop is poorly designed or badly placed.
 One of the many reasons why an Eglu coop is highly recommended.
 Make sure the sun does not shine directly inside the coop while the birds are at rest inside.
-A sun shade or judicious use of cover will do the trick.
+A sun shade or judicious use of cover will do the trick of keeping chickens cool in summer.

 This Eglu Cube and Run enables these hens to enjoy the summer garden